Selected International Fund

 Selected Funds has adopted a Portfolio Holdings Disclosure policy that governs the release of non-public portfolio holding information.
-This policy is described in the prospectus.
+This policy is described in the Statement of Additional Information.
 Holding percentages are subject to change.
 Click here or call 800-243-1575 for the most current public portfolio holdings information.

 Effective 5/1/11, Selected Special Shares was renamed Selected International Fund.
 The Fund’s investment strategy was modified to invest primarily in a diversified portfolio of common stocks issued by companies outside the U.S., including countries with developed or emerging markets.
 The Fund was otherwise unchanged.

 The Global Industry Classification Standard (GICS®) is the exclusive intellectual property of MSCI Inc. (MSCI) and S&P Global (“S&P”).
 Neither MSCI, S&P, their affiliates, nor any of their third party providers (“GICS Parties”) makes any representations or warranties, express or implied, with respect to GICS or the results to be obtained by the use thereof, and expressly disclaim all warranties, including warranties of accuracy, completeness, merchantability and fitness for a particular purpose.
 The GICS Parties shall not have any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of such damages.

 We gather our index data from a combination of reputable sources, including, but not limited to, Lipper, Wilshire, and index websites.